MoonlightByte/Pythagora-LLM-Proxy/README.md

 ## Usage

-The proxy will intercept the API requests from GPT Pilot and format them into an instruction and output prompt compatible with the DeepSeek-Coder instruct model.
-If the token count exceeds the specified `MAX_TOKEN_COUNT`, the request will be sent to the OpenAI API instead.
+The proxy will intercept the API requests from GPT Pilot and logs the instructions, output, approximate token count, and model used.
+The proxy no longer modifies the content passed to the LM Studio other than the OpenAI API template parameters for temperature, top_p, etc. If the token count exceeds the specified `MAX_TOKEN_COUNT`, the request will be sent to the OpenAI API instead.
 This is useful in circumstances where the token count needed by Pythagora exceeds the capabilities of the local model.

 The conversation history and output logs will be stored in the specified files (`MIDDLE_MAN_JSON`, `OUTPUT_LOG`, `OPENAI_OUTPUT_LOG`).